-AFFIRMING, TRAUMA-INFORMED THERAPY AND PSYCHIATRIC SUPPORT
+AFFIRMING, TRAUMA-INFORMED THERAPY AND PSYCHIATRIC SUPPORT IN MICHIGAN AND PENNSYLVANIA

 LGBTQ+ Mental Health Care